telerik/maui-docs/controls/datagrid/row-details/row-details-template.md

-This example provides steps how to define the `RowDetailsTemplate` property in the DataGrid control.
+The following example shows how to define the `RowDetailsTemplate` property in the DataGrid control.

 1. Define the DataGrid in XAML: